The-Monkeys-and-MAUD/MonkeytestJS/README.md

     ]
 ```

-Note that the path to the tests should be relative to the **/tests** directory.
+Urls for the global tests are relative to the **/tests** directory in the MonkeyTestJS directory.

 ***